jamieomaguire/To-do-list-jQuery-app/README.md

 # To-do-list-jQuery-app
 My first jQuery app!
-Using jQuery and a template to append new tasks.
+Using jQuery, SCSS and Flexbox, I've made a simple todo list app.
+I used a mobile-first approach and will optimise it for larger screens at a later date.